Skip to content

 Finally, preview and publish the new store view.

-1. Preview the updated folder /en_ca/ with AEM Sidekick.
+1. Preview all files in the updated folder /en_ca/ with AEM Sidekick.

 2. Validate the storefront experience by accessing the new language/region and testing the rendering, navigation, and data accuracy.